 A calm down corner, a homework station, a craft center, etc are all ways to add this structure to your home.

 4. They Help Children Learn from Their Mistakes

 First of all, your child should know that everyone makes mistakes.
 It’s okay to make mistakes, but we need to learn from those mistakes.

 Explain to your child that making a mistake can make you feel bad for a little while, but it doesn’t mean that you are bad.

-> Understanding this helps children tolerate unpleasant emotions better.
-This frustration tolerance is something my own child is working on in therapy.
+Understanding this helps children tolerate unpleasant emotions better.
+This “frustration tolerance” (that’s what they call it) is something my own child is working on in therapy.

-> Encourage your child to make things right once they’ve had time to calm down.
+Encourage your child to make things right once they’ve had time to calm down.

 My family’s experience:

 Once we set up the calming corner in our home, I was so surprised by the way my kids naturally gravitated towards it.